 Finished the Gantz anime and feel like the ending left you with more questions than answers?
 You’re not alone.
-Many viewers are confused by the anime’s original conclusion and wonder where to pick up the story in the manga.
+Many viewers are confused by the anime’s original conclusion and wonder where to pick up the story in the

 This guide, based on a direct analysis of the source material, provides the definitive answer.
-You’ll discover exactly why the stories diverge and how to seamlessly transition from the anime to the manga.
-This reveals the path to the complete, sprawling narrative that awaits you.
+You’ll discover exactly why the stories diverge and how to seamlessly transition from the anime to the

 Key Facts

-- Divergence Point Identified: The anime’s story diverges from the manga after the Buddhist Temple mission, making manga Chapter 90 the correct place to start reading.
+- Divergence Point Identified: The anime’s story diverges from the

-- Anime’s Ending is Filler: Industry analysis reveals that episodes 22-26 of the Gantz anime are a non-canon “filler” ending created because the show was not renewed for another season.
+manga after the Buddhist Temple mission, makingmanga Chapter 90 the correct place to start reading.- Anime’s Ending is Filler: Industry analysis reveals that episodes 22-26 of the Gantz anime are a non-canon “filler” ending created because the show was not renewed for another season.

-- Vastly Larger Scope: The Gantz manga consists of 383 chapters, while the anime only adapts material from the first 90, covering less than a quarter of the entire story.
+manga consists of 383 chapters, while the anime only adapts material from the first 90, covering less than a quarter of the entire story.- Manga Divided into Phases: The complete

-- Alternative Adaptations Exist: For those seeking more canon content, the CGI film Gantz: O adapts the fan-favorite Osaka arc, a story that occurs much later in the manga.
+manga story is structured into three major “Phases.”
+The anime covers most of Phase 1 before creating its own ending.- Alternative Adaptations Exist: For those seeking more canon content, the CGI film Gantz: O adapts the fan-favorite Osaka arc, a story that occurs much later in the

-Where Does the Gantz Anime Leave Off in the Manga?
+Where Does the Gantz Anime Leave Off in the Manga ?

-The definitive consensus among fans is that the Gantz anime leaves off its canon adaptation at the end of the Buddhist Temple mission, which corresponds to Chapter 90 of the manga.
-The anime follows the manga’s plot relatively closely for its first 21 episodes.
-However, the story then branches into an original, non-canon plotline created specifically for the show.
+The definitive consensus among fans is that the Gantz anime leaves off its canon adaptation at the end of the Buddhist Temple mission, which corresponds to Chapter 90 of the

 This divergence can be confusing, so it’s helpful to understand two key terms.
-“Canon” refers to the official storyline created by the original author, Hiroya Oku, in the manga.
-“Filler” refers to new content created for an anime adaptation, often to give the manga author more time to write new material.
-In this case, the Gantz anime’s final episodes are a complete filler ending.
-Therefore, to experience the authentic story as it was intended, you must switch to the manga.
+“Canon” refers to the official storyline created by the original author, Hiroya Oku, in the

-Why Did the Gantz Anime Diverge From the Manga?
+Why Did the Gantz Anime Diverge From the Manga ?

 The Gantz anime created a filler ending because the show was not renewed for a third season and needed to conclude the story prematurely.
 This is a common situation in the anime industry.
-When an anime series catches up to its ongoing manga source material, production studios face a difficult choice.
+When an anime series catches up to its ongoing

-This anime-original ending provided a sense of closure for television viewers but created a major split from the manga’s canon plot.
-Key reasons for this divergence include:
+This anime-original ending provided a sense of closure for television viewers but created a major split from the

-* Production Pace: The anime production outpaced the manga’s publication schedule.
+* Production Pace: The anime production outpaced the

 * Series Cancellation: The decision not to produce a third season forced the creators to wrap up the story quickly.